semanticdata/guava/readme.md

 ### Inlined Articles

-Monotome supports a link syntax for inlining other monotome articles (i.e. plain markdown files) into a source article.
+Guava supports a link syntax for inlining other Guava articles (i.e. plain markdown files) into a source article.
 This technique is commonly known as [transclusion](https://en.wikipedia.org/wiki/Transclusion).

 <!-- screenshot omitted -->